shino/slim-upgrade-sample/README.md

 {error,{enoent,"/tmp/slim-upgrade-sample/sample/rel/sample_1/releases/sample_2.rel"}}
 ```

-A workaround is as follows:
+Steps for workaround is as follows:

 1. Unpack the relup archive, which is generated at Step 1, manually and
-    place `releases` and new applications to appropriate directories.
+    place `releases` and new versions of applications to appropriate directories.
 2. Call
     `release_handler:set_unpacked("releases/sample_2.rel", [{sample, "2", "lib"}]).`
     manually.